Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
-    However, the property is RECOMMENDED if coordinates are returned in a form to which these operations can or must be applied (e.g. fractional atom coordinates of an asymmetric unit).
+    - The property is RECOMMENDED if coordinates are returned in a form to which these operations can or must be applied (e.g. fractional atom coordinates of an asymmetric unit).
-    Moreover, the property is REQUIRED if symmetry operations are necessary to reconstruct the full model of the material and no other symmetry information (e.g., the Hall symbol) is provided that would allow the user to derive symmetry operations unambiguously.
+    - The property is REQUIRED if symmetry operations are necessary to reconstruct the full model of the material and no other symmetry information (e.g., the Hall symbol) is provided that would allow the user to derive symmetry operations unambiguously.
     - MUST be :val:`null` if :property:`nperiodic_dimensions` is equal to 0.
   - **Query**: Support for queries on this property is not required and in fact is NOT RECOMMENDED.

 - **Examples**:

-  Space group operations for the space group with ITC number 3 (H-M symbol: `P 2`, extended H-M symbol: `P 1 2 1`, Hall symbol `P 2y`):
+  - Space group operations for the space group with ITC number 3 (H-M symbol: `P 2`, extended H-M symbol: `P 1 2 1`, Hall symbol `P 2y`): :val:`["x,y,z", "-x,y,-z"]`

-  - :val:`["x,y,z", "-x,y,-z"]`

-  Space group operations for the space group with ITC number 5 (H-M symbol `C 2`, extended H-M symbol: `C 1 2 1`, Hall symbol `C 2y`):

-  - :val:`["x,y,z", "-x,y,-z", "x+1/2,y+1/2,z", "-x+1/2,y+1/2,-z"]`
+  - Space group operations for the space group with ITC number 5 (H-M symbol `C 2`, extended H-M symbol: `C 1 2 1`, Hall symbol `C 2y`): :val:`["x,y,z", "-x,y,-z", "x+1/2,y+1/2,z", "-x+1/2,y+1/2,-z"]`

 - **Notes:** The list of space group symmetry operations applies to the whole periodic array of atoms and together with the lattice translations given in the :property:`lattice\_vectors` property provides the necessary information to reconstruct all atom site positions of the periodic material.
   Thus, the symmetry operations described in this property are only applicable to material models with at least one periodic dimension.